Pranv-Shrma/Customer-Churn-Prediction-Using-ANN/README.md

 2.  **Predict Churn Probability:** The application provides a churn probability score, indicating the likelihood of a customer churning.
 3.  **Take Proactive Measures:** Based on the churn probability, the bank can take proactive measures, such as offering personalized services or discounts, to retain high-risk customers.
 4.  **Improve Retention Rates:** By identifying and addressing potential churn risks early on, the bank can improve customer retention rates and reduce financial losses associated with customer attrition.

-## Contributing

-Contributions to this project are welcome.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Submit a pull request.